OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part4.md

 ##### Determining Polarity

+Now we will **briefly** run the pump to make sure the polarity of the motor is correct.

+>There is a risk of it overheating when running the pump "dry" without water for extended periods of time.
+This is because some pumps rely on water for cooling.
+Try not to leave it on for more than 10 seconds to avoid the risk of damage to your pump.

 Prepare a small piece of paper about the size of your hand.
 Then plug in the 12V power supply and hear your pump come to life!

->The pump may be extremely noisy without any water flowing through it, so don't be alarmed if it's loud.

 Move the piece of paper towards the outlet.

-If it gets blown away from it, the polarity is correct.
-If it gets sucked towards it, the wiring is backwards.
+* If it gets blown away from it, the polarity is correct.
+* If it gets sucked towards it, the wiring is backwards.

 Unplug the power supply and remove the two wires from the barrel jack adapter.
 If the polarity is backwards, switch where the red and black wires are connected to the pump.

-The terminal on the pump where the red wire should be connected is known as the **positive** terminal.
-Likewise, the black wire should be connected to the **negative** terminal.
+* The terminal on the pump where the red wire should be connected is known as the **positive `(+)`** terminal.
+* Likewise, the place where the black wire should be connected is the **negative `(-)`** terminal.

 ##### Optional - Solder the Terminals